vmware/vic/tests/manual-test-cases/Group5-Functional-Tests/5-22-NFS-Volume.md

 ```
 Error response from daemon: volume ${nfsNamedVolume} in use by
 ```
-* Step 34 - 36 should result in success; step 36 should kill/drop the server
+* Steps 34 - 36 should result in success; step 36 should kill/drop the server
 * Step 37 should result in error with the following message:
 ```
 Server error from portlayer: unable to wait for process launch status:
 ```
-* Step 38 - 39 should result in error with the rc = 125.
+* Steps 38 - 39 should result in error with the rc = 125.

 # Possible Problems: